open-sauced/guestbook/README.md

 7. If you used the CLI tool method in step 5 to add yourself to the guest book, **skip this step**.
 Otherwise:

-   Add and commit your changes by running this command:
+   Add and commit your changes by running the following  command:

    ```bash
    git commit -am "Your message"
    ```

    Change `"Your message"` to your own message.
 For example, `"Add Alice as a contributor"`.
+Unlike the `git add .` and  `git commit -m "Your message"` approach, the `git commit -am` command skips the staging process.
+This is because its use of `-a` automatically stage the changes you made via Git.

-8. Run `git log` to check if you have committed your changes.
+1. Run `git log` to check if you have committed your changes.
 Press `Q` to close the log.

    If you add yourself using the CLI tool, it automatically adds and commits your changes.
 So you will see this automated commit message: